 By the way, I’m not a huge fan of inexpensive signal finders or meters, so if you’re in the market for a meter, read on and we’ll talk about the options you should be considering.

 You’ll need a meter if you’re going to do this sort of thing more than once.
 If you’re only doing it once, you can probably rely on the TV, satellite receiver, or an app on your phone for the basics.
-The SATLOOKLITE above is perfect for consumer use and works with DISH and DIRECTV as well as other services.
-It also comes in an antenna version, the DIGIAIRPRO-ATSC, which gives you a lot of information for proper antenna aiming.
+The Signal Scout meter that we sell is perfect for antennas and cable TV.
+For satellite, you’ll need something a little more expensive.
+DIRECTV users rely on the AIM meter while DISH users must use something like the Applied Instruments modular base with satellite module.

-If you’re doing a lot of cell signal booster install I’d recommend a meter like this one from SureCall, although honestly a cell phone app does a lot of the same stuff if you’re not making a living out of booster installs.
+If you’re doing a lot of cell signal booster install I’d recommend a meter like this one from WilsonPRO, although honestly a cell phone app for your Android does a lot of the same stuff if you’re not making a living out of booster installs.

 You’ll want a tool for making your own coaxial cable ends, and we have a starter kit that works well.
 It’s a very subjective thing and that’s why we carry a lot of different tools and cutters for this purpose.
 Expect to go through a couple before you find the one you want, or try out one that a friend has before you buy.